Webcam Brightness Test — Measure Your Camera Exposure

 What Does Webcam Brightness Mean?

 Brightness in webcam terms refers to the average luminance of your camera's image — how light or dark the overall frame appears.
 It is measured from the raw pixel values captured by the camera sensor before any display processing takes place.
+The webcam quality test gives you specific improvement tips based on your camera's actual performance data.

 Too Dark — What Happens